Fast pace developments expected in all segments, with huge potential for coal, nuclear and renewable generation capacity

 - About the research:

 The 'Think BRIC! - Key considerations for investors targeting the power sectors of the world's largest emerging economies' series of individual market reports and a comparative study summarizing their key findings has been compiled by KPMG's Global Power & Utilities Knowledge & Resource Center, based in Budapest, Hungary.
-The full report is available as a separate pdf on our website at the this link:

 The research includes the results of a survey of 65 senior executives of the BRICs' power generation, transmission and distribution businesses, regulatory authorities, World Energy Council representatives, financial institutions and technology suppliers offers a multi-stakeholder overview of the investment outlooks of BRICs' power sectors.